CometVisu/CometVisu/.doc/README.md

 TODOs
 -----

-TODO: possibility to map attribute names to links
 TODO: improve element description retrieval from XSD, possibility to extend
 TODO: transfer content from wiki
 TODO: establish structure for manual (done for widgets)